LouisJustinTALLOT/cpp-docs.fr-fr/docs/standard-library/sub-match-class.md

 ### <a name="parameters"></a>Paramètres

+*BidIt*
-`BidIt` Type d’itérateur pour les sous-correspondances.
+ Type d'itérateur pour les sous-correspondances.

 ## <a name="remarks"></a>Notes